RedwanAlkurdi/k8s-spark-connect/README.md

 - Object storage integration supports SSL trust configuration
 - Registry credentials are managed via Kubernetes secrets
 - Trust manager handles certificate management for object storage connections

+## Connecting to Spark Connect Server

+You can connect to your Spark Connect server from your own IDE.
+We provide example code in both Python and Java to help you get started.

+### Example Code

+Check out our examples in the `examples` directory:
+- Python examples: `examples/python/`
+- Java examples: `examples/java/`

+These examples demonstrate how to:
+- Connect to the Spark Connect server
+- Execute queries
+- Manage Spark sessions

 ## Notes